kw7oe/kw7oe.github.io/content/posts/writing-postgresql-extension-in-rust-with-pgx.md

 basic of `pgx`, PostgreSQL aggregates and ending up with writing aggregates in Rust with `pgx`.

+Hopefully, you learn a thing or two from this post!

 [0]: https://pganalyze.com/blog/5mins-postgres-custom-aggregates-rust-sql-pgx
 [1]: https://github.com/tcdi/pgx/tree/master#getting-started
 [2]: https://github.com/tcdi/pgx#most-postgres-data-types-transparently-converted-to-rust